 The Foundation is committed to a safe recruitment and vetting process for all its staff, including trustees.
 Recruitment is managed by either the Head of Foundation or the relevant Programme Manager.
 The Foundation will ask for references from two previous employers and will conduct appropriate background checks as and when required by law.

-The Foundation provides its guidance note 'Working with Children and Vulnerable Adults Q & A' to Staff and Volunteers to guide their interactions with children and vulnerable adults and enable Volunteers to feel more confident in their safeguarding responsibilities.
+The Foundation provides its guidance note ‘Working with Children and Vulnerable Adults Q & A’ to Staff and Volunteers to guide their interactions with children and adults at risk and enable Volunteers to feel more confident in their safeguarding responsibilities.
 The document is reviewed on a regular basis by the Head of Foundation to ensure it covers safeguarding issues which are relevant to the work of the Foundation.

 The Foundation or its partner charities may provide additional training to Staff and Volunteers where they believe it would be necessary in accordance with the principles set out in this policy or where it might be helpful for Staff and Volunteers working on specific projects.

 The Foundation’s charitable partners provide safeguarding training to Volunteers relevant to their particular activities and charitable purposes.
 Where Staff work directly with children, adults at risk or their families, the Foundation will provide additional training.

 Staff and Volunteers shall comply with the following code of behaviour when interacting with children or adults at risk as part of a Berkeley Foundation initiative:

 - I acknowledge that the safety of participants shall be the prime consideration at all times.

 - I understand all health and safety rules associated with the events and activities I am involved in.